eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

   ID ('.'
 ID)*;
 ```

 By default qualified names with or without a wildcard at the end are supported.
-For an import of a qualified name the simple name is made available as we know from e.g. Java, where `import java.util.Set;` makes it possible to refer to [java.util.Set]() by its simple name [Set]().
-Contrary to Java the import is not active for the whole file but only for the namespace it is declared in and its child namespaces.
+For an import of a qualified name the simple name is made available as we know from e.g. Java, where `import java.util.Set;` makes it possible to refer to [java.util.Set]({{site.javadoc.java}}/java/util/Set.html) by its simple name [Set]({{site.javadoc.java}}/java/util/Set.html).
+Contrary to Java, the import is not active for the whole file, but only for the namespace it is declared in and its child namespaces.
 That is why you can write the following in the example DSL:

 ```domainexample
 package foo {